Professor Jonathan Grant

 Jonathan’s main research interests are on biomedical and health R&D policy, research impact assessment and the use of research and evidence in policy and decision making.
 Jonathan has significant international experience providing analytical support on the formulation and implementation of R&D strategies in, for example, the UK, Greece, Norway, Qatar, Oman, Australia, Canada and the USA.
 Jonathan co-founded the International School on Research Impact Assessment.

-Recent studies that Jonathan has led include: an assessment of the impact case studies from the UK Research Excellence Framework; a project estimating the economic returns from cancer-related research in the UK; and a study looking at the economic spillovers from public-funded biomedical and health research.
+Recent studies that Jonathan has led include: an assessment of the impact case studies from the UK Research Excellence Framework; a project estimating the economic returns from cancer-related research in the UK; and a study looking at the economic spillovers from public funded biomedical and health research.

 In 2013, he co-authored a book, The Drugs Don’t Work, on the global threat of antimicrobial resistance.
-The book, written in collaboration with the Chief Medical Office of England, Professor Dame Sally Davies, and an expert in infectious diseases, Prof Mike Catchpole, was serialised by The Sunday Times and featured in the New Statesman and The Scotsman.
+The book, written in collaboration with the Chief Medical Office of England, Professor Dame Sally Davies, and an expert in infectious diseases, Professor Mike Catchpole, was serialised by The Sunday Times and featured in the New Statesman and The Scotsman.

-Jonathan received his PhD from the Faculty of Medicine, University of London, and his B.Sc.
+Jonathan received his PhD from the Faculty of Medicine, University of London and his B.Sc.
 (Econ) from the London School of Economics.